AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ### Normalizing Line Endings in Git with `.gitattributes`

 You certainly *could* ask all your developers to configure their local Git.
-But this is tedious and highly error prone, and it can be confusing trying to recall what these options mean since their recommended usage depends on what operating system you're on.
+But this is tedious, and it can be confusing trying to recall what these options mean since their recommended usage depends on your operating system.
 If a developer installs a new environment or gets a new laptop, they'll need to remember to reconfigure Git.
 And if a new developer forgets to read your docs, or a one-off developer from another team contributes to your repo, then you'll start seeing line ending changes again.

 Fortunately, there's a better solution: creating a `.gitattributes` file at the root of your repo to settle things once and for all.
 Git uses this config to apply certain attributes to your files whenever you check out or commit them.
 One popular use case of `.gitattributes` is to normalize line endings in a project.
 With this config-based approach, you can ensure that your line endings remain consistent in your codebase regardless of what operating systems or local Git settings your developers use since everyone will end up using the same config.
 You can learn more about this file and the supported attributes in [the official Git docs](https://git-scm.com/docs/gitattributes).